HEEDS helps to organize two sets of webinars on endocrine disrupting chemicals (EDCs). Recordings are available:

 - North Carolina EDC working group 5th annual meetingby Sarah Howard on February 13, 2025 at 12:46 pm

-On Friday, April 25, 2025, Healthy Environment and Endocrine Disruptor Strategies (HEEDS) is hosting the 5th Annual Meeting of EDC-NC, its North Carolina working group on endocrine disrupting chemicals (EDCs).
+On Friday, April 25, 2025 (a tentative date), Healthy Environment and Endocrine Disruptor Strategies (HEEDS) is hosting the 5th Annual Meeting of EDC-NC, its North Carolina working group on endocrine disrupting chemicals (EDCs).
 Attendance is open to anyone and the cost is free.
 More information.
+Note that the final date will depend on travel bans.

 - Webinar: Impacts of fracking in North and South America (in English and Spanish)by Sarah Howard on February 11, 2025 at 4:04 pm